Research

 PAUL BLACK Assistant Professor & Dean's Fellow School of Accountancy

 The Positive Side of Peer Pressure B usiness is a team sport.
-Build
+Build an energized team and you’ve got an energized business.
+A manager can assemble a team, set goals, provide training,

-analysts use the peer recognition system, then you’re more likely to collaborate and the system is effective.
+you’re more likely to collaborate and the system is effective.
 But if your group does not use the system—say you’re a senior analyst and none of the senior analysts use it—that sets the tone at the top.”
-Like a social media platform, users in a peer recognition system, PRS, can send short comments or messages within the software.
-Some systems even allow employees to put their money where their mouth is and send small monetary gifts—typically under $5—to fellow workers.
+While all that is required for peer recognition to occur is for a colleague to tell their coworker “great job” or “thank you” some systems are set up like a social media platform where users can send short comments or messages within the software.
+Some systems even allow employees to put their money where their mouth is and send small monetary gifts or gift cards to fellow workers.
 These honorary tokens make little difference in employee salaries; but, Black says the incentive is not to one-up each other’s pay scale, but to add to the bank of team spirit.
-And according to the research, a

-an energized team and you’ve got an energized business.
-A manager can assemble a team, set goals, provide training, offer incentives, even threaten punishments but research by Harbert fellow Paul Black suggests a better, simpler way: peer recognition.
+offer incentives, even threaten punishments but research by Harbert fellow Paul Black suggests a better, simpler way: peer recognition.
 Recognition for hard work or outstanding achievement is not a groundbreaking idea.
 Businesses have been highlighting an “employee of the month/year” for decades.
-In large, corporate environments, a “keep up the great work!” email from a boss usually suffices.
-But Black points out that more than giving employees a pat on the back or a pay raise, peer recognition adds social fuel to company culture through smaller, personalized acknowledgements.
+However, Black points out that more than giving employees a pat on the back or a pay raise, peer recognition adds social fuel to company culture through smaller, personalized acknowledgements.
 It gives employees a way to say to each other, “I see you.
 Good job, thanks.”
-According to Black’s study, commendation directly from colleagues boosts camaraderie and collaboration even more than that same commendation from superiors.
-But you’ve got to set the tone at the top.
-“If you’re a junior analyst at a firm,” Black says, “and all the junior
+According to Black’s study, commendation directly from colleagues boosts camaraderie and collaboration especially when it comes from those who are close (the employee’s “in-group”).
+To be effective, however, peer recognition must be done right.
+“If you’re a junior analyst at a firm,” Black says referencing his collegue's research, “and all the junior analysts use the peer recognition system, then

 Harbert Magazine 11

-Powered by
+Powered by FlippingBook